luckman212/stv/README.md

 ### Use stv

 Using stv is easy.
-Just drop to a shell and type
+Just drop to a shell and type:
 ```shell
 stv
 ```